MaterializeInc/materialize/doc/developer/platform/formalism.md

     This command returns the contents of `id` as of `frontier` once they are known, and updates thereafter once they are known.
     The snapshot and stream contain in-line statements of the subscription's `upper` frontier: those times for which updates may still arrive.
+    The subscription will produce exactly correct results: the snapshot is the TVCs contents at `frontier`, and all subsequent updates occur at exactly their indicated time.
     This call may block, or not be promptly responded to, if `frontier` is greater or equal to the current `upper` of `id`.
-    The subscription can be canceled by either endpoint, and the recipient should only downgrade their read capability when they are certain they have all data for an interval.
+    The subscription can be canceled by either endpoint, and the recipient should only downgrade their read capability when they are certain they have all data through the frontier they would downgrade to.

     A subscription can be constructed with additional arguments that change how the data is returned to the user.
     For example, the user may ask to not receive the initial snapshot, rather that receive and then discard it.